tomas-sucena/2023-FEUP-FSI/labs/LOGBOOK5.md

 **Note:** The "start" variable can be interpreted as the relative address of the <u>shellcode</u>, because it specifies the starting position of the shellcode relative to the base of "buffer", which will be the address of our payload.

-* Change the "ret" variable, which contains the return-address, so that it points to the shellcode.
+* Change the "ret" variable, which represents the return address, so that it points to the shellcode.

 ```python
 ret = buffer + start
 ```

-* Change the "offset" variable so that the return-address of "bof" can be overwritten.
+* Change the "offset" variable so that the return address of "bof" can be overwritten.

 ```python
 offset = ebp - buffer + 4